Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousAdult/cprAdult.md

 - The chin should end in a slightly lifted position, as if they are sniffing the air.

-# STEP 4: REMOVE FOREIGN OBJECTS FROM THE AIRWAY
+## REMOVE FOREIGN OBJECTS FROM THE AIRWAY

 ![Alt text](/Images/AdultCPR/adultCPR26.jpg)